James Butler, 9th Earl of Ormond: Early life

 As a young man Butler went with Henry VIII to France and was wounded in a leg at the siege of Thérouanne in 1513, hence his sobriquet the Lame or Bocach.

 On 3 August 1515, the 7th Earl of Ormond died in London.
 His father was heir male and succeeded.
-About 1520 James joined the household of Cardinal Wolsey, who praised him as a young gentleman "both wise and discreet".
+About 1520 James joined the household of Cardinal Thomas Wolsey, who praised him as a young gentleman "both wise and discreet".
 In early 1522, it was proposed by King Henry VIII that he marry his cousin Anne Boleyn, who was the great-granddaughter of Thomas Butler, 7th Earl of Ormond.
 The purpose was to resolve a dispute between her father, Thomas Boleyn, 1st Earl of Wiltshire, and his father over the Ormond inheritance and title; Wolsey himself supported the proposal.
 The marriage negotiation came to a halt for unknown reasons.
 On 18 February 1528, the King forced his father to resign the earldom of Ormond, which was given to Thomas Boleyn.